 What happens in Vegas might well stay in Vegas, but you don’t want that to include more of your money than necessary.
-Although you’ll have to set your own gambling budget, there are ways to keep more money in your pocket when you’re in Sin City.
+Although you’ll have to set your own budget for gambling, there are things you can do to keep more money in your pocket when you’re in Sin City.
+If you plan to visit Las Vegas, you can find a number of ways to ensure that the parts of your trip you do control will cost you less by booking cheaper flights and taking advantage of myriad Las Vegas deals.

 Click through to see insider tips on Las Vegas travel deals that can save you money.